dotnet/designs/proposed/local-sdk-global-json.md

 certainly be a customer segment that wanted to isolate from machine state in that case.

+### Environment variables

+Previous versions of this proposal included support for using environment variables inside `additionalPaths`.
+This was removed due to lack of motivating scenarios and potential for creating user confusion as different machines can reasonably have different environment variables.

+This could be reconsidered if motivating scenarios are found.

 ### Other Designs

 [This is a proposal][designs-other] similar in nature to this one.
 There are a